mwvgroup/pwv_kpno/rst_source/documentation/accessing_data.rst

       [2010]

 .. note:: If **pwv_kpno** has been set to model a custom site and no data has
-    already been downloaded from SuomiNet, this function will download any available data from 2010 onward.
+    already been downloaded from SuomiNet, this function will default to download any available data from 2010 onward.